Bank of America forgoes $6 billion with slimmer consumer strategy

-NEW YORK (Reuters) - Bank of America Corp (BAC.N) gave up about $6 billion in annual revenue by phasing out risky consumer banking products and eliminating certain fees, but the long-term impact on profits should be minimal, a top executive said on Tuesday.
+NEW YORK, Sept 16 (Reuters) - Bank of America Corp gave up about $6 billion in annual revenue by phasing out risky consumer banking products and eliminating certain fees, but the long-term impact on profits should be minimal, a top executive said on Tuesday.

 The company had previously earned about $3 billion a year in punitive fees such as overdraft charges on debit-card purchases and about $3 billion a year through the sale of identity theft, payment protection and other “add-on” products, Thong Nguyen, head of Bank of America’s mass-market retail bank, told an investor conference in Boston.